Ohlone College: Broadcasting Department

+ONTV 28

-The Broadcasting Dept: Film & Television offers classes in beginning and advanced short film & video production, television news, documentary production, video editing, writing for media and shooting digital video.
+The Broadcasting Dept: Film & Television offers classes in beginning and advanced short film and video production, television news, documentary production, video editing, writing for media, and shooting digital video.

 ONTV produces a live newscast on Wednesday nights at 8:30 pm during the spring and fall semesters.

-Notable graduates include Betty Yu (KPIX-TV reporter), Azemith Smith (KTVU reporter), Tommy Tran (Anchor for CBS Sports), Tiffany Liou (WFAA reporter), Rebecca Strom (KRON-TV), and casting director Erin Tomasello, as well as dozens of producers, reporters, directors and filmmakers working in film, television and the Internet.
+KOHL 89.3 FM

-KOHL radio has been the host of notable individuals such as civil rights activist Bobby Seale and actress Rita Moreno.
+KOHL radio has been the host of notable individuals, such as civil rights activist Bobby Seale, as well as actress Rita Moreno.

+Broadcasting Department alumni

+Among dozens of producers, reporters, directors, and filmmakers working in film, television, and the Internet, notable graduates of the program have included: